boyScavedo/jeevan-nvim-setup/README.md

 - close the neovim using `:q` and open it again using `nvim`.
 - you will be greeted by the greeter.
 - <SPACE> is my leader key. so press it to see my main keybinds.
-- open `lua\jeevan\core\keymaps.lua` to check my core keybinds.
+- open nvim-tree using `<SPACE>ee` and navigate to `lua\jeevan\core\keymaps.lua` to check my core keybinds.
-- some keybinds might show errors at first but close the error and redo the keybind and it will fix itself.
+- some keybinds might show errors at first execution but close the error and redo the keybind and the problem will fix itself.